-In connection with the ongoing coronavirus pandemic ("COVID-19"), the MOH has announced several funding programs intended to assist hospital service providers with incremental operating and revenue decreases resulting from COVID-19.
+In connection with the coronavirus pandemic ("COVID-19"), the MOH announced several funding programs intended to assist hospital service providers with incremental operating and revenue decreases resulting from COVID-19.
 The following are details on each funding program:

-(a) The Hospital recognized revenue of \$427,800 in relation to incremental COVID-19 operating expense funding in the hospital sector, where \$178,000 was outstanding at year-end.
+- (a) The Hospital recognized revenue of \$797,901 [2022 \$427,800) in relation to incremental COVID-19 operating expense, personal support worker and COVID-19 Temporary Summer Locum Program Expansion funding in the hospital sector, where \$534,106 [2022 \$178,000] was outstanding at year-end.
 This program's eligibility criteria stipulate that funding is permitted to hospitals approved under the Public Hospitals Act that have incurred incremental expenses due to COVID-19.
-Management's estimates focused on incremental costs specifically arising as a result of COVID-19.
+Management's estimates focused on incremental costs specifically arising as a result of COVID-19. - (b) The Hospital recognized \$91,028 [2022-\$77,026] in relation to the Temporary Retention Incentive for Nurses paid to eligible employees.
+The related costs are included in the Statement of Operations.

-MINISTRY OF HEALTH PANDEMIC FUNDING (CONTINUED):
+MINISTRY OF HEALTH PANDEMIC FUNDING (CONTINUED)

 Management's estimates applied when recognizing the COVID-19 funding is based on the most recent guidance provided by the MOH.
-While the MOH has provided guidance to the Hospital with respect to the maximum COVID-19 funding amounts potentially available, as well as eligibility criteria effecting revenue recognition, this guidance continues to evolve and is subject to revision and clarification subsequent to the time of approval of these financial statements.
+While the MOH has provided guidance to the Hospital with respect to the maximum COVID-19 funding amounts potentially available, as well as eligibility criteria affecting revenue recognition, this guidance continues to evolve and is subject to revision and clarification subsequent to the time of approval of these financial statements.

 As such Management's estimates involved in recognizing these corresponding revenues, receivables and expenses could materially change upon settlement, as they are potentially subject to change pending any revisions to the original criteria set in the MOH's funding letters.
-If the MOH revises their eligibility criteria it may change Management's current estimates, these changes however will be accounted for in the period they are assessed.
+If the MOH revises their eligibility criteria, it may change Management's current estimates; these changes, however, will be accounted for in the period they are assessed.

-21. IMPACTS OF COVID-19
+21. IMPACTS OF BILL 124